Ahmad Bradshaw: 2012

 Although Bradshaw mostly played along rookie David Wilson for the starting role, he had a fairly decent season.
 Bradshaw missed only two games due to injuries to his knee and foot.
 Despite having his minutes declining because of Wilson, He played in 14 games, had 221 rushing attempts, 1,015 rushing yards, and six touchdowns.
 It was the second time in his career that Bradshaw had 1,000+ rushing yards (the first being in 2010).
 On October 7, during a Week 5 game against the Cleveland Browns, Bradshaw carried the ball 30 times for 200 yards, with 1 touchdown, a 4-yard run; he also had 4 receptions for 29 yards, giving him 229 yards of total offense.
 The Giants would win against the Browns 41−27.
+In Week 17, he had 148 scrimmage yards and one rushing touchdown in a 42–7 win over the Eagles.

 Bradshaw was released by the Giants on February 6, 2013, to clear cap space and after the emergence of the rookie David Wilson.